kaushik-nitin-nk/Salary_Systems/Salary_transparency.md

 - _54%_ respondent from pay-transparent companies agrees
   <br />
   <br />

-  <span style="color:#42affa"> ,,empowering candidates to self-select out of the recruitment process early" </span>
+> _,,empowering candidates to self-select out of the recruitment process early"._

 ---